michielbdejong/website/documents/nlnet-grant.md

 #### 1st April 2015: implementation - stable release

-- control panel: a web app to control the following functionalities
+- control panel: a web application to control the following functionalities
   - start a service
     - linked to an advanced configuration for automatic service provisioning
   - configure domain name (with ssl certificate)